- Home |

 Rihanna Dhillon:

 Just sitting here earlier and I picked up a copy of Zadie Smith's White Teeth and in her dedication, she thanks you.
-So that was really interesting in terms of how you might work as an editor with a debut author, because presumably you have to show them absolutely everything you have to guide them through so much versus somebody who is really established has been doing this for a long time.
+So that was really interesting in terms of how you might work as an editor with a debut author, because presumably you have to show them absolutely everything, you have to guide them through so much versus somebody who is really established has been doing this for a long time.
 So can you tell us about how you sort of differentiate between how you work with those two sorts of people?

 Simon Prosser:

 Yeah, absolutely.
 A big part of my job is being a kind of ideal reader.
-By that I mean understanding as fully as you can, what a writer intends, they want, what they're trying to do, understanding what the tools are that are innate to them that allow them to do it, and then helping them, encouraging them to take risks when necessary or to pull back or to understand perhaps when something is dragging a little or to repetitive a little, and then finding very diplomatic ways to do that.
+By that I mean understanding as fully as you can, what a writer intends, what they want, what they're trying to do, understanding what the tools are that are innate to them that allow them to do it, and then helping them, encouraging them to take risks when necessary or to pull back or to understand perhaps when something is dragging a little or to repetitive a little, and then finding very diplomatic ways to do that.
 The other part of being an ideal reader is to prepare people.
-If there is something that you think, well, that's where a reviewer is going to get in and they're going to all these days, not just reviewer, it could be social media, it could be an absolutely unknown beam off.
-It's going to get in and have a view and you may want that or you may want to avoid that.
+If there is something that you think, well, that's where a reviewer is going to get in and they're going to you know.
+Well these days, not just reviewer, it could be social media, it could be an absolutely unknown Behemoth, it's going to get in and have a view and you may want that or you may want to avoid that.
 It's up to you.
 But all those kind of conversations I think.
 But just being the most sympathetic reader possible, but also being tough enough I guess, to help people do their best.

 Rihanna Dhillon:

 And then if somebody has been writing for years and years and years and has published many books, does that change your role at all or do you still see it as the same?
-You're still the ideal reader.
+You're still the ideal reader?

 Simon Prosser: